beast-dev/doc/tutorials/travel_history/travel_history.md

     </laplacePrior>
 ```

-In the following 3 subsections, we show how to specify 3 different discrete phylogeographic approaches and discuss how they impact inference results.
+In the following 3 subsections, we show how to specify these 3 different discrete phylogeographic approaches and discuss how they impact inference results.

 ### Using only location of sampling

 When the sampling location of a sequence is available, the tip state for that sequence in the phylogeny can be set to this location.
 This corresponds to the classic discrete phylogeographic inference scenario (Lemey et al., 2009), and is typically used in the absence of travel (history) information.
-As a result, only the 3 sampling locations are part of the location data type in the XML specification:
+As a result, only the 3 sampling locations are part of the location data type in the XML specification for this dataset:

 ```xml
     <generalDataType id="loc.dataType">